jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

 description: TBC
 featuredImage: /img/ian-pooley press shot.jpg
 ---
-_After smashing two Sydney gigs last month, we caught up with DJ and production wizard, **Ian Pooley** for a quick chat and recap on the Australia trip. _
+_After wowing the crowd at 2 Sydney gigs last month, we caught up with DJ and production wizard, **Ian Pooley** for a quick chat and recap on the Australia trip. _

 **RR:** Hey Ian!
 You were in Sydney last month and played at [SLYFOX](https://www.facebook.com/slyfoxenmore/) and [S.A.S.H](https://www.facebook.com/sashsundays/) - two very different settings.
 How did you find them?